Merca: Medieval Period

 Following the decline of Ajuran Sultanate.
 In the vicinity of Merca, a mysterious group known as the El Amir made its appearance between 1650 and 1700.
 According to an account collected by Guillain in 1847, a leader known as Amir, believed to originate from the Abgaal, formed a following or "tribe" which invaded the territory of Merca and expelled the Ajuran clan.
 The El Amir ruled for thirty-four years until the Biimaal expelled them and definitively occupied Merca.

 Early Modern

 One of the most powerful sultanates to have emerged from Southern Somalia called the Geledi Sultanate centered in Afgooye in the late 17th century.
-It incorporated the Merca territory into its kingdom until the Bimaal rebelled in the mid-1800s for independence.
-The Sultanate of Geledi tried to attack and destroy the Bimaal clan many times to try and re-capture the coastal city of Merca.
+The Sultanate of Geledi tried to attack and destroy the Bimaal clan many times to try and capture the coastal city of Merca.
 But the Bimal of Merca managed to defeat the Geledi Sultanate 2 times.
 In 1843 Yusuf Mahamud, the Sultan of Geledi, vowed to destroy the Bimaal once and for all and mobilizes the Geledi army.
 In 1848 the sultan of the Geledi, Yusuf Mahamud was killed at Adaddey Suleyman, a village near Merca, in a battle between the Bimaal and Geledi Sultanates.
 His son Sultan Ahmed Yusuf tried to seek revenge but was also killed in 1878 at Agaaran, near Marka by the Bimal.
 This caused a steady decline in the Geledi Sultanate.